 Electronic Stud Finder

-The electronic stud finder is the most common type of stud finder.
+The electronic stud finder is the most common type of stud finder available on amazon.
 They are accurate, have simple displays and are easy to use.
-They are also very easy to use and can comfortably fit in your hand as you work.
+This hand tool is also very easy to use and can comfortably fit in your hand as you work.
 The only downside for this model is the reliance on batteries in order to use the device.
-You may also be able to find a version that uses a charger to give it power.
+You may also be able to find a retailer on amazon with a version that uses a charger to give it power.

 Magnetic Stud Finder

-Another common type of stud finder, the magnetic stud finder locates the nails and screws in the stud.
-They are affordable and easy to use, but you are locating the nails and screws and not the actual stud.
+Another common type of stud detector, the magnetic stud finder has the ability to locate those nails and screws that are near the stud.
+They are affordable and easy to use, but you are locating the nails, screws and pipes and not the actual stud.
 This can lead to more inaccurate results and more frustration.